-293. The market yields for corporate bonds are those provided by the Markit - iBoxx indices listed in the tables below in this subsection.
-The yield is the 'Annual Yield' and the duration is the 'Duration' (rounded to the first decimal).22 interest rate published for the nearest duration is applied.
+- 295. The market yields for corporate bonds are those provided by the Markit iBoxx indices listed in the tables below in this subsection.
+The yield is the 'Annual Yield' and the duration is the 'Duration' (rounded to the first decimal).22 - 296.
+The relevant yield curve is calculated by linear interpolation for those maturities provided by the source.
+For shorter and longer maturities the interest rate published for the nearest duration is applied.
 An example for the interpolation is as follows: in order to calculate the yield for a bond of duration 8.8, a linear interpolation is performed using the closest data available.
 For instance this could be, on the one hand the market yield of the bucket 7-10Y and its duration (e.g. 8.3 years) and, on the other hand, the market yield of the bucket 10-15Y and its duration (e.g. 12.1 years).